hmrc/income-tax-submission-journey-tests/.github/PULL_REQUEST_TEMPLATE.md

  - [ ]  Have you looked at the JIRA story to make sure all Acceptance Criteria has been met?

 ##### After Reviewing
- - [ ]  Have you checked for merge conflicts?
+ - [ ]  Have you checked for merge conflicts or any changes in the current master that may affect the current pull request?
  - [ ]  Have you checked to make sure there are no builds in the pipeline before you merge?
  - [ ]  Have you moved the task to “in pipeline” on Jira?

 ### Checklist PR Raiser
 ##### Before creating PR
  - [ ]  Have you run the journey tests?
  - [ ]  Have you addressed warnings where appropriate?
+ - [ ]  Have you rebased against the current version of master?

 ##### After PRs been Reviewed
  - [ ]  Have you checked for merge conflicts?